 Upon successful completion of the Random Access procedure initiated for LTM cell switch, the MAC entity shall:

 1> indicate the successful completion of the LTM cell switch to upper layers.

+Upon reception of successful SIB1 reception indication from upper layer, the MAC entity shall stop, if any, ongoing Random Access procedure triggered by SIB1 request.